costaluu/flag/readme.md

 -   **File-based Feature Toggling**: Modify file content dynamically based on active features.
 -   **Git Integration**: Works only within Git repositories for version control and tracking.
--   **Blocks, Delimiters, and Commits**: Three core concepts for managing features in code and configuration files.
+-   **Blocks, Delimiters, and Versions**: Three core concepts for managing features in code and configuration files.
 -   **Branch-based**: Feature flags are isolated at the branch level, allowing for granular control.

 ---